 The process of developing LAC action plans that address key strategic objectives, and tracking their implementation, includes communication among various senior leaders, auditors, and administrative staff and reviewing statistics calculated by audit teams.
+Senior leaders allocate resources (which, for our agency means personnel, primarily) through a series of meetings throughout the year, in which projects are matched with the skills of our staff and the necessary number of staff required to accomplish our objectives.

-5. How do you communicate and deploy your strategic objectives, action plans, and related performance measures?
+3. How do you communicate and deploy your strategic objectives, action plans, and related performance measures?